Thilak-KN/Thilak-KN/README.md

 -  Undergrad ^_^
 -  Area of Interest : Programming, 3D Art & Computer Graphics, Application and 3D Development
--  Open Source is great but I've uploaded only Executables and Releases of my works here : (
 -  Snippets & Scripts : https://gist.github.com/Thilak-KN
 -  Hey, check this out, I got featured in JioGlass Developer Community for developing a Mixed Reality App with their SDK <a href="https://www.linkedin.com/posts/jioglass-developers_app-of-the-month-activity-6942811785833914368-P5ir/">[Linked-in]</a>